milan-grv/Sudoku_Solver_OpenCV/README.md

 # Sudoku_Solver_OpenCV
-personal project for improving skills and learning new technologies
+Personal project for improving skills and learning new technologies.